nachtfunke/helloyes/src/legal.md

         1130 Wien<br>
         contact@thomassemmler.com
     </p>
     <small>This website will not track you.
-A cookie is being set when you change the accent color of the website.</small>
+Changing the accent color the website will save it to the session storage which will be cleared once you close the browser.</small>
 </div>

 <div class="aside">